Shelby

 • Do Not Open Unexpected Attachments: Even if the sender appears legitimate, confirm with them before opening.

-• Scan Attachments with Antivirus Software: Many email providers automatically scan attachments, but you can add an extra layer of security.
+• Scan Attachments with Antivirus Software: Many email providers automatically scan attachments, but you can add an extra layer of security by checking it again.

 Verify the Sender’s Identity